sungjuleemartin/sungjuleemartin.github.io/_posts/2022-07-24-categories-writing.md

 ---
-title: "Writing Sample: Impact of Immigration on the Economy: Immigrants and GDP per Capita"
+title: "Revised Excerpt of Impact of Immigration on the Economy: Immigrants and GDP per Capita"
 excerpt: "Writing Sample"

 categories: